Equity Community

 Myanmar (Burma)

-Professor Kyawt Sann-Lwin is a former Pro-rector, and Professor and Head of the Health Policy and Management Department at the University of Public Health, Yangon.
-As Pro-rector she oversaw the academic courses of the university and as professor, she taught "Health Policy and Management" subject at the Master courses and PhD course and assessed theses.
-She started her career as a research officer at Health Planning Department in 1991 and later served as an Assistant Director (Research and Development).
-She participated in three rounds of “Multiple Indicators Cluster Survey (MICS)” which monitors World Summit Goals for Children as a Joint Secretary of the Survey Working Committee in 1997, 2000, 2003.
-In 2007, she then moved to University of Public Health and started a teaching career till 2021.
-She has particular interest in equity issues; therefore, she analyzed the Myanmar Demographic and Health Survey data and published a report “Urban Health Situation in Myanmar: Assessing Wealth-based intra-urban Inequalities using Myanmar DHS (2015-16) data” with support from USAID.
-She is a medical doctor with Master’s degree in Preventive and Tropical Medicine from University of Medicine 1 (1997), and Master in Public Administration from Harvard University (2005), and PhD (Public Health) degree from University of Public Health (2013).
+Professor Kyawt Sann-Lwin is a former Pro-rector and Professor who previously served as the Head of the Health Policy and Management Department at the University of Public Health in Yangon.
+Currently, she works as a freelance curriculum consultant.
+In this role, she has developed public health curricula and provided training on basic educational science for newly recruited faculty members.
+Her career began as a research officer at the Health Planning Department in 1991, where she later served as an Assistant Director (Research and Development).
+She played a key role in three rounds of the ‘Multiple Indicators Cluster Survey (MICS),’ which monitors World Summit Goals for Children.
+As a Joint Secretary of the Survey Working Committee, she contributed to the survey efforts in 1997, 2000, and 2003.
+In 2007, she joined the University of Public Health, embarking on a teaching career that continued until 2021.
+Her passion lies in equity issues, and she conducted an in-depth analysis of the Myanmar Demographic and Health Survey data and published a report titled ‘Urban Health Situation in Myanmar: Assessing Wealth-based Intra-urban Inequalities using Myanmar DHS (2015-16) data.
+Professor Sann-Lwin holds a medical degree and a Master’s degree in Preventive and Tropical Medicine from the University of Medicine 1 (1997).
+Additionally, she earned a Master’s in Public Administration from Harvard University (2005), and PhD (Public Health) degree from University of Public Health (2013).

 Yin Mio Su.jpg

-YIN MYO SU (MYANMAR)
+YIN MYO SU

 Myanmar (Burma)